-In the reverse case where a sentence contains both a third-person attitude holder and a potential empathy locus, the situation is more complex:
+In cases where a sentence contains both a third-person attitude holder and a potential empathy locus, the situation is more complex.

-(43) [Le fils d'Antonin]i a dit que le courage de Paul_k avait sauvé des flammes la maison de son propre fils{i/?k}.

-'[Antonin's son]i said that Paul_k's courage saved from the fire his{i/?k} own son's house.'
+- (43) [Le fils d'Antonin]i a dit que le courage de $Paul_k$ avait sauvé des flammes la maison de son propre $fils{i/?k}$. - '[Antonin's son]i said that Paul_k's courage saved from the fire his{i/?k} own son's house.'

-In (43), the exempt anaphor son propre can be anteceded either by the attitude holder Antonin's son or by the empathy locus Paul (with whom either the speaker or the attitude holder Antonin's son can identify).
-But it preferably refers to the former, which argues for the following referential hierarchy.
+In (43), the exempt anaphor son propre can be anteceded either by the attitude holder Antonin's son or by the empathy locus Paul.
+Furthermore, in the latter case, either the speaker or the attitude holder Antonin's son can identify with Paul (cf. empathic perspective shift in Oshima 2006:175).
+But son propre preferably refers to Antonin's son, which argues for the following referential hierarchy.